This Access course is designed to give you everything you need to progress onto degree courses associated with the health professions.

 The term ‘allied health professions’ encompasses a range of job roles, including those in podiatry, dietetics, physiotherapy, occupational therapy, radiography and paramedic science.

-Importantly, this learning opportunity will equip you for higher-level learning through the study of subjects such as Biology, Psychology and Social Issues in Healthcare.
+Importantly, this learning opportunity will equip you for higher-level learning through the study of Biology and Social Issues in Healthcare.

 This learning curve will enrich your knowledge of the mind, body and important issues related to medicine and health, giving you a foundation of knowledge on which to build at university.